niklaushirt/ibm-aiops-deployer/README.md

         install: true

 	```
-5. Replace the TURBO_LICENSE `NONE` at the end of the file with your Turbonomic license if you have one
+5. Replace the TURBO_LICENSE `NONE` at the top of the file with your Turbonomic license if you have one
 3. Replace `<REGISTRY_TOKEN>` at the end of the file with your pull token from step 1.1.3 (the Entitlement key from https://myibm.ibm.com)
 4. Replace the TURBO_LICENSE `NONE` at the end of the file with your Turbonomic license
 5. Click `Save`